Astrobotic to host Celestis’ next lunar memorial spaceflight

 Astrobotic's Peregrine Lander on the lunar surface.
 Image Credit: Astrobotic

 Do you feel a thrill when you look up at the Moon?
 With a Celestis Lunar Memorial Spaceflight, you or your loved one can have a permanent memorial on the lunar surface.
-Luna 02 will fly on Astrobotic’s Peregrine Mission One, the first American spacecraft to land on the Moon since Apollo.
+Tranquility will fly on Astrobotic’s Peregrine Mission One, the first American spacecraft to land on the Moon since Apollo.
 Peregrine Mission One will be launched by United Launch Alliance’s Vulcan Centaur rocket from Cape Canaveral, Florida and land in an area on the northeastern part of the Moon called "Lacus Mortis."
 The Celestis memorial capsules carrying cremated remains and DNA will remain on the Moon as a permanent tribute to the intrepid souls who never stopped reaching for the stars.
 Each time you view the Moon you'll know your loved one is in a place few have ever gone.

 Founded in 2007 and based in Pittsburgh, Pennsylvania, Astrobotic is a space robotics company that seeks to make space accessible to the world.
 Their lunar landers and rovers deliver payloads to the Moon for companies, governments, universities, non-profits, and individuals.
 They are also developing advanced space robotics capabilities such as terrain relative navigation, mobile robotics for lunar surface operations, and reliable computing systems for mission-critical applications.
 The company has more than 30 prior and ongoing NASA and commercial technology contracts and a corporate sponsorship with DHL.